Grace Stordy

-Grace Nicole Stordy (born January 21, 2002) is a soccer player who plays for Calgary Wild FC in the Northern Super League.
+Grace Nicole Stordy (born January 21, 2002) is a Canadian soccer player who plays for Calgary Wild FC in the Northern Super League.

 Early life

 Stordy began playing youth soccer with the Willow Ridge Community Association, followed by the Calgary Foothills WFC.

 College career

 In 2020, Stordy began attending the University of Memphis, where she played for the women's soccer team.
 On February 4, 2021, she scored her first career goal of the season opener against the UAB Blazers (the season was delayed from the fall due to the COVID-19 pandemic.
 She won weekly Honour Roll honours in February 2021 and was named the AAC Women’s Soccer Rookie of the Week in March.
 At the end of her freshman season, she was named the AAC Rookie of the Year and was named to the All-AAC First Team and the AAC All-Rookie Team.

 Ahead of her sophomore season, she was named to the Preseason All-Conference Team.
 In October 2021, she was named the AAC Offensive Player of the Week.
 At the end of the season, she was again named to the All-AAC First Team and was named to the AAC All-Academic Team.

 Ahead of her junior season, she was again named to the Preseason All-Conference Team.
 At the end of the season, she was named to the All-AAC First Team, the AAC Championship All-Tournament Team, the All-South Region Second Team, and the AAC All-Academic Team.

 Ahead of her senior season, she was again named to the Preseason All-Conference Team and was also named the United Soccer Coaches Defensive Player to Watch.
 In October, she was named to the AAC's Weekly Honour Roll.
 At the end of the season, she was named to the All-AAC First Team for the fourth time.